 Are you looking for the best rod and reel combo?

-I tested 14 rod and reel combos and found the Penn Battle III Spinning Combo to be the overall winner for the best rod and reel combo.
+I tested 14 fishing rod and reel combos and found the Penn Battle III Spinning Combo to be the overall winner for the best fishing rod and reel combo.

 When I began fishing, I had a light action rod and reel combo from K-Mart.
 I abused that thing for two seasons before it finally broke.
 My brother got the same combo, and his lasted halfway through our first outing.
 That’s the difference between buying cheap and buying quality, durable products.
 I got lucky.
 He didn’t.
 We took his back, and the next one broke right away.
 He ended up buying a far better combo that, as far as I know, is still in his boat 40+ years later.

-In this review and buyers guide, I have included spinning, baitcasting, flyfishing, and spincasting combos.
-Rod and reel combos have come a long way since I was a kid buying all my gear at K-Mart.
+In this review and buyer’s guide, I have included spinning reels, baitcasting, flyfishing, and spincasting combos.
+Rod and reel combos have come a long way since I was a kid, buying all my gear at K-Mart.
 Companies take the time to ensure a high-quality build, along with proper balance and weight.
-Choosing your gear is fine but be sure to check the balance of the rod and reel together.
+Choosing your gear is fine, but be sure to check the balance of the fishing rod and reel together.
 It can be off, making the overall handling and comfort feel wrong.

 Best Rod and Reel Combo’s Reviewed

 Penn Battle III Spinning Rod and Reel Combo

 Price Range: $180 – $300